Canon 10D vs 4000D

 It is notable that the 4000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 10D and 4000D can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon 4000D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 10D or the Canon 4000D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D: